Transaction ID Wraparound in Postgres

 If you’re familiar with Sentry at all you know that we live and breathe SQL.
-For a long time I’ve had the stance that simple solutions are the best solutions.
-That holds true in choice of databases as well.
-Unfortunately that choice has also led to some complex problems.
+For a long time, I’ve had the stance that simple solutions are the best solutions.
+That holds true in the choice of databases as well.
+Unfortunately, that choice has also led to some complex problems.
 One such problem caused a major outage of the hosted Sentry service earlier this week.
 That problem is Postgres’ transaction ID (XID).

 To understand the problem we first need to understand how transaction isolation works in Postgres.
 That turns out to be a lot easier said than done, as public documentation on the internals is sparse.
 What little documentation exists barely touches the surface.
 Given that I can’t speak with authority on the subject, we’ll approach this from a high level.

 In essence, the first time a transaction manipulates rows in the database (typically via an

 DELETE statement) the database’s XID counter is incremented.
 This counter is used to determine row visibility.